ghostlypi/parthiyer.com/blog/Article0.md

 ramble about technology, and the things going on in my life (within reason).
 If I know you in real space, then you can check here to see what I'm up to, and you know how to get in touch.

-For those of you who are discovering me on webspace, come say hi in Bluesky or on Linkedin.
+For those of you who are discovering me on webspace, come say hi in Bluesky or on LinkedIn.
 As for the exact content you can expect in the coming posts:
 1. I will share my thoughts on how it felt to vybe code this website, what I enjoyed and what caused self-inflicted hair loss